July 26, 2017

 A Q&A with Parent Advocate Joyce McMillan

-For perspective, Kendra Hurley, a senior editor at the Center for New York City Affairs, turned to Joyce McMillan, director of programming and a parent advocate at the Child Welfare Organizing Project, which for years has spoken out about what they see as the inherent racism and destructiveness in child welfare systems.
+Kendra Hurley, a senior editor at the Center for New York City Affairs, talks to Joyce McMillan, director of programming and a parent advocate at the Child Welfare Organizing Project, which for years has spoken out about what they see as the inherent racism and destructiveness in child welfare systems.
 Here are excerpts from that interview.

 You’ve contended for years that the child welfare system damages families of color.
 Now a New York Times article has echoed that.
 What was your reaction?